Artem-Bohush/patterns/README.md

 This project will contain TypeScript samples of all the Gang of Four design patterns (except Interpreter).

-Work in progress thus far - 6 out of 22 patterns have been implemented yet.
+Work in progress thus far - 6 out of 22 patterns have been implemented already.

 ### Bootstrap project